 As a civilisation, we have overused our land.
-The food produced therefore is not only nutritionally deprived, meaning that it lacks essential minerals, but can also it can come with unwanted toxins, such as glyphosate, growth factors, antibiotics to name but a few.
+The food produced therefore is not only nutritionally deprived, meaning that it lacks essential minerals, but it can also come with unwanted toxins, such as glyphosate, growth factors or antibiotics to name but a few.

-We try to avoid all of these, as they can cause harm in in the dogs body.
-This is why we only use certified organic products, or wild produced ingredients where they are again away from chemicals used in their production.
+We try to avoid all of these, as they can cause harm to the dog’s body.
+This is why we only use certified organic products or wild produced ingredients where they are away from chemicals used in their production.

 So how has it gone so wrong?

 Have we as a collective stopped asking sensible questions and been too accepting – is it easier for us to believe what we are told rather than to question?

 - 🟡 When did we decide that spraying our food with toxic poisons (that require full protective clothing to spray!) was a good idea?

 - 🟡 When did we decide that genetically modifying crops so that they (the crops) can survive having more toxic chemicals sprayed on them was OK?